University Support Grants Program 2019

 - Trade activities

-A review committee will be composed of representatives from different U.S. government agencies at the U.S. Embassy Pristina.
+A review committee will be composed of representatives from different U.S. government agencies at U.S. Embassy Pristina.
 It will take the committee up to two months after the application deadline to complete its review process.
 Applicants may be contacted with questions during this review process.